sloshy/fs2-es/README.md

 # FS2-ES

+**This project is currently undergoing major changes, and should be avoided for new projects at this time.
+This message will be gone once the library has been updated.**

 ![Sonatype Nexus (Releases)](https://img.shields.io/nexus/r/dev.rpeters/fs2-es_2.13?label=latest&server=https%3A%2F%2Foss.sonatype.org) [![Gitter](https://badges.gitter.im/fs2-es/community.svg)](https://gitter.im/fs2-es/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 This is a small library to encode event-sourcing patterns using FS2, a streaming library in Scala.